-Pope Leo XIII wrote: “The contention that the civil government should — at its option — intrude into and exercise intimate control over the family and the household is a great and pernicious error.”
+Like Smith, I believe that the best solutions to public problems are found in the home, between neighbors, in houses of worship and in communities.
+Those closest to the individual in need are best positioned to serve because they know one another.Pope Leo XIII wrote: “The contention that the civil government should — at its option — intrude into and exercise intimate control over the family and the household is a great and pernicious error.”
 Pope Leo was right!
 Government can’t know the needs of individuals better than a parent, a pastor or a friend.

 The trip is the latest effort by DeVos to press what she says is her top priority as education secretary: to expand school choice, including programs that allow public funds to be used for private school education.

 DeVos visited the girls school Tuesday, where she spent several hours in classrooms and having lunch with students.
 Among the officials she met was Rabbi Chaim Dovid Zwiebel, executive vice president of Agudath Israel of America, which is an Orthodox Jewish organization that advocates for public funding of private Orthodox Jewish schools and Hasidic Jewish yeshivas.